Roald Bradstock: Timeline

 In 2006, the phrase the "Olympic Picasso" was first seen in print in the October issue of a British athletics magazine called Athletics Weekly (AW).
-The article, about an ambitious Olympic Art proposal that Bradstock was pitching to the 2012 London Organizing Committee of the Olympic Games (LOCOG), referenced renowned BBC sport commentator Paul Dickenson and his nickname for Roald Bradstock.
+The article, about an ambitious Olympic Art proposal that Bradstock was pitching to the 2012 London Organising Committee of the Olympic and Paralympic Games, referenced renowned BBC sport commentator Paul Dickenson and his nickname for Roald Bradstock.

-In 2008 Roald Bradstock competed in his 7th Olympic Trials in Eugene, Oregon.
+In 2008 Roald Bradstock competed in his seventh Olympic trials in Eugene, Oregon.
 He created a media frenzy when he stepped onto the javelin runway to take his first throw in the qualifying rounds of the 2008 US Olympic Trials on July 4.
 He took a total of three throws wearing different hand-painted outfits with matching hand-painted "optical" javelins each time.
 His first outfit was a black-and-white-striped zebra-looking costume.
 His second was an Olympic-themed kit with all five colors of the Olympic rings painted on it, and his final "number" was a red, white and blue outfit that he said later was to celebrate July 4, America's independence day.

 Bradstock's antics on the field got national and international coverage.
-In a news conference immediately after the event where he placed 16th, he was besieged by reporters.
-Competing in his 7th Olympic Trials and being the oldest person at the Olympic Trials at the age of 46 was of little interest, but what was of interest was his "eccentric" media stunt, his hand painted outfits, his bizarre YouTube videos documenting a long list of World Records for throwing strange objects from dead fish to iPhones, to the BBC's nickname for him.
+In a news conference immediately after the event, in which he placed 16th, he was besieged by reporters.
+Competing in his seventh Olympic trials and being the oldest person at the age of 46 was of little interest, but what was of interest was his "eccentric" media stunt, his hand painted outfits, his bizarre YouTube videos documenting a long list of world records for throwing strange objects from dead fish to iPhones, to the BBC's nickname for him.

-Over the next four years leading up to Bradstock's historic 8th Olympics Trials, this time for the UK, Bradstock received a lot of press coverage on the radio, TV, newspapers and magazines around the world.
-He was also featured in a documentary hosted by 1968 Olympic Figure Skating Champion Peggy Fleming on the Art of The Olympians organization which was founded by 4 time consecutive Olympics Discus Champion and Olympic Icon Al Oerter.
+Over the next four years leading up to his historic eighth Olympics trials, this time for the UK, Bradstock received a lot of press coverage on the radio, TV, newspapers and magazines around the world.
+He was also featured in a documentary hosted by 1968 Olympic Figure Skating Champion Peggy Fleming on the Art of The Olympians organization which was founded by four-time consecutive Olympics discus champion and icon Al Oerter.

-At the 2012 British Olympic Trials, in Birmingham, England Bradstock once again pulled a "media stunt" as he wore a variety of hand painted hats, sleeves, tights, socks and shoes during the competition that he changed between each throw for different looks.
-He came second with a World Age Record for a 50 year old with a throw of 72.78m and became the oldest person to win a medal in 86 years.
+At the 2012 British Olympic Trials, in Birmingham, England Bradstock once again pulled a "media stunt" as he wore a variety of hand-painted hats, sleeves, tights, socks and shoes during the competition that he changed between each throw for different looks.
+He came second with a World Age Record for a 50 year old with a throw of 72.78 m and became the oldest person to win a medal in 86 years.

 Bradstock still competes in Masters competitions but is now pursuing his art career full-time.

-Bradstock is also a founding member of the Art of the Olympians organization that was founded by Olympic Icon and four-time consecutive Olympic discus champion, Al Oerter.
+Bradstock is also a founding member of the Art of the Olympians organization that was founded by Oerter.

 In March 2016, CNN's sports anchor Patrick Snell did an interview with Bradstock titled, " Olympic Picasso" links art and sport.